Code-Institute-Submissions/ABRSM_piano_studio/README.md

 The steps for deploying the site are as follows.

-- In the github repository go to the settins tab.
+- In the GitHub repository go to the settings tab.
 - on the side navigation bar scroll to pages (second last option)
 - under source select main and click save
-- The page will refresh with a blue background messaged that says the page is deployed and provide a link.
+- The page will refresh with a blue background message that says the page is deployed and provide a link.
 If the message reads ready to be deployed, wait a few minutes and refresh the page.

 # Credits
 - My mentor Precious gave me such good advice on this project.
 His advice about wireframes is a habit I will bring into future projects.
-His advice about checking for responsivness as soon as I code a new feature was invaluable and saved soo many potential problems.
+His advice about checking for responsiveness as soon as I code a new feature was invaluable and saved soo many potential problems.

-- My wife Chenyang (CC) for playing the piano, recording the videos and coming up with some simple exercises for the pieces.
+- My wife Chenyang (CC) for playing the piano, recording the videos, and coming up with some simple exercises for the pieces.
 I'm happy the content is personal and made with love.
-She also switched to full time career for our two year old son so I could have time to put work into the course and website and without her I could not do this at all.
+She also switched to a full-time career for our two-year-old son so I could have time to put work into the course and website and without her I could not do this at all.

-## Asthetics
+## Aesthetics

-The feel and look of the site was influenced a lot from the love running project (home page and hero image idea) and also from an educational site by a man named Mike Dane.
+The feel and look of the site was influenced a lot by the love running project (home page and hero image idea) and also from an educational site by a man named Mike Dane.
 I was using his site for lessons before I started with code institute to get my head around some of these concepts.
-His layout design for all of his lessons really influenced me and I wanted something along the same line for my website.
+His layout design for all of his lessons influenced me a lot and I wanted something along the same line for my website.

 https://www.mikedane.com

 ## Content
 - The next and previous buttons were written by following a lesson from w3 schools https://www.w3schools.com/howto/howto_css_next_prev.asp
-- I learnt about and implimented the flexbox features on my site from a Mike Dane lesson https://www.mikedane.com/web-development/css/flexbox/
+- I learned about and implemented the flexbox features on my site from a Mike Dane lesson https://www.mikedane.com/web-development/css/flexbox/
+- the images on the home page boxes and along footer are from [font awesome](https://www.fontawesome.com)

 ## Media